A blast from the past…

 Focus and energy are abysmal.
 You vacillate between brain fog and looping in fear of making a mistake.

-You keep missing the mark with parenting.
-You either make the same mistakes your parents did or overcompensate to the other extreme.
+When parenting, you keep making the same mistakes your parents did or overcompensate to the other extreme.

 Relationships are suffering.
 You cover up your emotions or avoid connecting altogether.
 Showing up in your best self is clouded by all you’ve been through.